Adalbert009/AI-Companion/README.md

-This combination of technologies allows the AI Companion to be a fast, responsive, and intelligent assistant, offering a seamless and engaging user experience directly in the browser.
+This combination of technologies allows the AI Companion to be a fast, responsive and intelligent assistant, offering a seamless and engaging user experience directly in the browser.